- SCU Home Page

 Student Health Services

-Graduate students who choose to use the Health Center must pay a health fee of $90 per quarter to be seen at the Health Center with no office visit charge.
-There may be a charge for laboratory tests and medicines.
+Graduate students who choose to use the Health Services must pay a health fee of $90 per quarter to be seen.
+The Health Services does not charge for visits, but does charge students for laboratory work, medications, medical equipment, and other specialized services.
 Students are seen on an appointment basis and usually can be seen the same day, if an appointment is requested in the morning.
 The center is open from 8:30 a.m. to 5 p.m.
-Monday through Friday when classes are in session, except for Thursdays when the center opens at 9:15 a.m.
-When the Health Center is closed, there is an advice nurse available by phone and volunteer student emergency medical technicians who can visit students on campus.
+Monday through Friday when classes are in session.
+When the Health Services is closed, there is an advice nurse available by phone and volunteer student emergency medical technicians who can visit students on campus.
 The center is closed from mid-June to mid-August.
-Students may call 408-554-4501 for hours of service and to schedule an appointment.